+QUARTERS 2-4

+Where appropritate, user testing and AHRQ review will be incorportated in each of the following tasks, similar to the Q1 timeline.
+Detailed timelines for each quarter will be shared during the option year.

 QUARTERS 2-3

 Consumer/Clinician friendliness

 Include descriptions of health topics - As with the previous item, laymen may benefit from additional explanation of the Medline Plus terms.
-Having a consumer friendly description of each term would also help give the site additional search-engine-friendly content, potentially improving rankings.
+Having a consumer friendly description of each term may also give the site additional search-engine-friendly content, potentially improving rankings.

 Explain product types, audiences - Consumers may be unfamiliar with some of the terms used on the site (such as the product types and audience classifications).
 Providing additional context would help them determine what resources are relevant for them.
-Use of video or animation for the explanation.
+Consider how and where best to deploy these explanations for users—perhaps leveraging the technology and design elements to be employed for providing users with access to definitions.

-Content design – Revise Consumer content (redesign HTML consumer layouts)
+Content design – Revise Consumer content (redesign HTML consumer layouts and leverage in print products as appropriate.)

-Consumer focused design – on site with adjustments on mobile site to provide clear pathways for consumers to follow to get to information of interest.
+Consumer focused design – one site with adjustments on mobile site to provide clear pathways for consumers to follow to get to information of interest.

 Revise tables and charts – increase use of infographics, color, and designs for low literacy audiences.